 How do you encourage your staff to embrace risk and controls?
 In this recording, David Tattam talks about how understanding the dynamics and balancing your control framework can help you change your organisation for the better.

 This session was recorded at the 2019 SOPAC Annual Conference.
-To attend the SOPAC Conference in Brisbane in 2020, you can visit this page.

 We've got a session on controls, and the word “controls” is probably one of the reasons we have a problem with controls, because as we know, risk management is the responsibility of everyone in an organisation, and engaging those front-line staff in doing risk management is a huge challenge.